-As Jose Andres says in his new cookbook, "This dish proves that a good tortilla is simply egg, potato and the right frame of mind."
-This is an adaptation of his mentor's omelet at El Bulli in Spain.
+As Jose Andres says in his "Tapas" cookbook, "This dish proves that a good tortilla is simply egg, potato and the right frame of mind."
+This is an adaptation of his mentor's omelet at the now-closed El Bulli in Spain.
+The ease and versatility of this dish make it a Payoff Recipe.

 Why use Route 11 chips, specifically?
 A thicker, saltier chip can make this almost inedible.
 Andres' tip: Keep moving the egg mixture when you pour it in, or it will become thick and heavy.